|Available teaching periods||Delivery mode||Location|

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-- In the first instance, produce your own original video, audio, images and text.
-In the event you are allowed to use material other than your own original work, you must observe copyright law and ‘fair dealing’ provisions related to news reporting (here); or use appropriately licensed content and give attribution if required;
+- In the first instance, produce your own original video, audio, images and text — if your tutor expressly permits the use of third party material, you must observe copyright law and ‘fair dealing’ provisions related to news reporting (refer to The Owl Canvas site) and give attribution if required;

 As this unit is premised on students demonstrating experience-based simulated workplace learning, it is very difficult to demonstrate that learning without having engaged with the experience.
 For that reason, attendance at all classes is strongly encouraged.
 Success in this unit will be very difficult without ongoing engagement.